Healthy Eating During Adolescence

 Parents are encouraged to provide recommended serving sizes for children.

-Children and adolescents need at least 60 minutes of moderate to vigorous physical
+Children and teens need at least 60 minutes of moderate to vigorous physical activity

-activity on most days for maintenance of good health and fitness and for healthy weight
+on most days for good health and fitness and for healthy weight during growth.

 To prevent dehydration, encourage children to drink fluid regularly during physical